journalprivacyconfidentiality/jpc-docs/ojs/policies.md

 ## Peer review process

 All submissions are peer-reviewed; editorials and sundry materials are the exceptions, and are clearly marked.
 We rely on the volunteer effort by our peers for input.
-Every editor will seek at least two timely opinions for submissions.
+Every editor will seek at least two timely expert opinions for submissions.
 Peer review is single-blind: The authors' names are not blinded, the reviewers' names are kept confidential.
 The reviewer guidelines are [posted on our website](https://journalprivacyconfidentiality.org/index.php/jpc/reviewer-guidelines).
 While we strive for quick turnaround, we do not control the time reviewers take to complete their tasks.
 The current turnaround goals are listed as part of the [reviewer guidelines](https://journalprivacyconfidentiality.org/index.php/jpc/reviewer-guidelines).

 ## Ownership, management, and governance